 OCSE is the single and separate organizational unit responsible for administering the IV-D Program under the State Plan.
-The unit, supervised by the Administrator of OCSE, consists of Central Office-support staff, field staff offices, and the Arkansas Child Support Clearinghouse staff.
+The unit, supervised by the Administrator of OCSE, consists of Central Office support staff, field staff, and Arkansas Child Support Clearinghouse staff.